flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_01/instructions.md

 # Define the State Data Structure

-The first thing to do is defining a data structure to store your app state.
+The first thing to do is define a data structure to store your app state.
-To do that, we need to find what should be considered as the app state.
+To do that, we need to determine what should be considered as the app state.

-We know there are at least two components requires state, the product list and the cart icon.
+We know there are at least two components require state, the product list and the cart icon.

 In the source code, the product list corresponds to the `ProductListWidget` widget,